data-apis/scipy-2023-presentation/paper.rst

 apply broadcasting rules.
-The broadcasting rules match the commonly used semantics of NumPy, where a broadcasted shape is constructed from the input shapes by prepending size-1 dimensions and broadcasting size-1 dimensions to otherwise equal non-size-1 dimensions.
-Broadcasting rules are independent of the input array data types or values.
+The broadcasting rules match the commonly used semantics of NumPy, where a broadcasted shape is constructed from the input shapes by prepending size-1 dimensions and broadcasting size-1 dimensions to otherwise equal non-size-1 dimensions (for example, a shape `(3, 1)` and a shape `(2, 1, 4)` array would broadcast to a shape `(2, 3, 4)` array by virtual repetition of the array along the broadcasted dimensions).
+Broadcasting rules should be applied independently of the input array data types or values.

 Indexing
 --------